sirisian/ecmascript-types/decoratorreplacement.md

   that. `TokenStream::to_string()` exists and is documented as lossy. **This proposal now takes the same position** — §7.1 — having first argued against it and been wrong about the cost.
-  Two places where JavaScript differs: the `/` ambiguity has no Rust analogue (§4.3), and `quote!` is a crate where a tag function is native (§4.2).
+  Three places where JavaScript differs: the `/` ambiguity has no Rust analogue (§4.3); a region the engine cannot LEX has none either, since Rust's lexer is context-free and can tokenize any delimited run, which is why a mode is needed here and not there (§4.3); and `quote!` is a crate where a tag function is native (§4.2).
 - **Sweet.js** is the JavaScript macro system that got furthest, and made hygiene its central feature rather than an extension.
 - **Scheme `syntax-rules`** is hygienic by construction and is the origin of the